By Mike Loughrin, CEO for Transformance Advisors

 Summary

-This is just a sampling of the types of challenges that people are facing with their lean transformations.
+This is just a sampling of the types of challenges that people are facing with their Lean Transformations.

-Thanks to Nikola Cica, Tony Heath, Tom Cassidy, and Mike Sheahan for giving back to our lean community.
+Thanks to Nikola Cica, Tony Heath, Tom Cassidy, and Mike Sheahan for giving back to our Lean community.

 Mike Loughrin is the CEO and Founder of Transformance Advisors.
 He also teaches for Louisiana State University Shreveport and is on the board of directors for the Association for Supply Chain Management Northern Colorado.